sgrishchenko/reselect-utils/docs/guides/bound-and-adapted-selectors.md

 # Bound & Adapted Selectors

+## Bound Selector

 Some times you may need to bind your parametric selector with certain fixed properties.
-There is `Bound Selector` helper for this cases.
+There is `Bound Selector` helper for these cases.
 For example, you have this normalized state:

 ```js
 const state = {